Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: The Elliptic Operator-Valued Flow

 without the need of Condition (\ref{conditions}).
 This last result leads to Theorem \ref{lemma asymptotics1 copy(4)} (i), which does not require (\ref {conditions}) but bounded operators $\Upsilon _{0},D_{0}\in \mathcal{B} \left( \mathfrak{h}\right) $.
 In fact, we need some integrability of the operator-valued function $(D_{t}D_{t}^{\ast })_{t\geq 0}$, with for instance a sufficiently strong polynomial decay (in some topology).

 A limiting case should be the situation for which

 with $D_{0}\left( \Upsilon _{0}^{\top }\right) ^{-1}D_{0}^{\ast }$ being a well-defined operator acting on $\mathfrak{h}$.
-Up to singular cases, these assumptions may be \emph{necessary} for the convergence of the flow because the existence of $\Upsilon _{\infty }$ seems to generally imply its positivity, except in singular cases, see Remark \ref{Positivity of the limit operator}.
+Up to singular cases, these assumptions may be \emph{necessary} for the convergence of the flow because the existence of $\Upsilon _{\infty }$ seems to generally imply its positivity, except in singular cases\footnote{ One avoids the singular cases for which there is a $\psi \in \mathrm{ker} (D_{0})$ that is at the same time an eigenvector of $\Upsilon _{0}$ since, in this situation, the flow is constant on the subspace generated by $\psi $. } .
 They correspond to take $\varepsilon ,\mu \rightarrow 0$ in the conditions of Theorem \ref{lemma asymptotics1 copy(4)} with a possible limit operator $\Upsilon _{\infty }\doteq \Upsilon _{0}+\Delta _{\infty }>0$ having a priori no spectral gap.
 By contrast, note that the assumptions of Theorem \ref{lemma asymptotics1 copy(4)} (ii)--(iii) always lead to a positive limit operator $\Upsilon _{\infty }$ with a spectral gap.
 The conditions expressed by (\ref{ghfhhg}) look similar to the situation $\Omega _{0}>0$, without spectral gap, studied in the hyperbolic case \cite {bach-bru-memo}.
 By analogy with the hyperbolic case, one may assume that $ \left( \Upsilon _{0}\right) ^{-1/2}D_{0}$ is a Hilbert-Schmidt operator to ensure the square-integrability of the Hilbert-Schmidt norm of $ (D_{t})_{t\geq 0}$ and thus the existence of $\Delta _{\infty }$ as a trace-class operator.
 The arguments to handle the non-spectral gap case in \cite{bach-bru-memo} are technically involved and long and we thus postpone the analogous elliptical case for further studies.

 To conclude, note that the Hilbert-Schmidt assumption $D_{0}\in \mathcal{L} ^{2}(\mathfrak{h})$ is the most important case in view of the application of the elliptic flow in quantum field theory.
 This is explained in the next subsection.